Chrish066

 Mentats -

 I wanted the active ingredients list to match how the game said you create them, so I went to the Mentats and Fixer Wiki pages to get more info.
-Crafting Mentats (in Fallout 4) needed the materials Brain fungus (2), Abraxo cleaner (1) and Lead (1). *Side note* The name Mentats is a reference to Frank Herbert's novel Dune, where humans that are turned into computers are called "Mentats".
-Given that, I wanted an Easter egg back to him.
-I made the ingredients 66 mg Herberticillin, an extract of F. herbert "Brain" Fungus (a play on penicillin and Frank Herbert and also ....
+Crafting Mentats (in Fallout 4) needed the materials Brain fungus (2), Abraxo cleaner (1) and Lead (1). *Side note* The name Mentats is a reference to Frank Herbert's novel Dune, where humans that are turned into supercomputers are called "Mentats".
+Given that, I wanted an Easter egg back to him/his book.
+I made up the ingredients "66 mg Herberticillin, an extract of F. herbert "Brain" Fungus" (a play on penicillin and Frank Herbert and also ....
 "Brain Fungus" didn't sound very scientific), 42 mg Sodium Borate (just the fancy name for Borax cleaner, which I figured was the games version of Abraxo, also which...pretty sure would kill you if ingested it), 34 mg Lead (which would 100% kill you if ingested, haha).
 The person working with me on this project is a doctor, so I defaulted to her for a majority of this part to make sure it all looked right.
 All the rest of the stuff in it I pulled from a list of common nootropic (improve cognitive functions) ingredients.
 I added some doses for each and called it done.

 Fixer -

-*DOCS NOTE* The Doc helping with this has pointed out 2 things.
-1. Each of these pills would be the size of a Nerf football.
 2. The dosages we have would 100% absolutely kill ANYONE that took them.
 Multiple times over.
 "So much death".
 Hahaha.

 Barcode / QR -